Standing desks are great for a lot of reason – mostly the fact they’ve made it “mainstream” to focus on how bad sitting can be for us.

 Be Careful and Have Fun!

 Now that you’ve gotten a glimpse into how I put my nutrition work together, let’s hit the nutrition work itself!
-Check out my talk at PFX16 when it’s available on Paleo f(x)™ TV, and we can start chatting fat-soluble vitamins!
+Check me out on the Paleo f(x)™ YouTube page and we can start chatting fat-soluble vitamins!